 Growth rarely comes from routine.
 As consumers receive information from an ever-widening variety of platforms, it can be harder to grab and/or maintain their attention.
 If the numbers show that users are indifferent to your site or not passing the word around about their experience, odds are your site has become old news.

-The solution is a new effort to make your digital home (website) more welcoming and engaging.
+The solution is a new effort to make your digital home more welcoming and engaging.
 Use Google Analytics to see how visitors enter your site, where they spend time, and which pages drive them to leave.
 While monitoring your site’s traffic, pay specific attention to visits via mobile devices.
-Smartphones are the key to the web as the number of people who will first encounter your site on their small screens increases every year.
-Retaining these customers is crucial to growth, so design a site to do just that.
+The number of people who will first encounter your site on their small screens increases every year.
+Retaining these customers is crucial to growth.
+Design a responsive site that meets these needs.

 Clue #2 – Your site makes customers and employees sad.